-A. Handlebar Holders B. Handlebar Holder Nuts
+A. Dampers B. Flat Surfaces

-- Put the handlebar on the handlebar holders. - Mount the handlebar clamps. - Check that the gauge on the handlebar is out of the left and right handlebar clamps equally. - Tighten the front and rear bolts of the handlebar clamps equally.
-If the handlebar clamps are correctly installed, there will be even gap on the front and rear side of the clamp after the bolts torqued.
+- Position the handlebar and use the gauge marks to check its alignment in the clamps.
+There should be equal marks showing on each side of the clamps. - Tighten the front and rear handlebar clamp bolts equally.
+If the handlebar clamps are correctly installed, there will be even gaps on the front and rear sides of the clamp after the bolts are torqued.